Reactions may either have partial kinetic information given by

 The interpretation mode may be either modulo similarity or exact.
 In the

-must be absent, in the latter it must
+former case, the attribute mode must be absent, in the latter it must

-satisfy mode="equal"
+satisfy mode="equal".

-says where the descriptor of the kinetics is annotated at
+The attribute angle says where the descriptor of the kinetics is annotated at

-attribute is present, then the value of
+the reaction node.
+If the id attribute is present, then the value of

-the annotation is the value of attribute expr
+the annotation is the value of attribute expr.

 Constraints: